JoenTheWizard/Tutor_Stuff/Tutoring/C-examples/homework_2023_C.md

 # Task 10
 ## sizeof()
 Write a C program that calculates the size of various data types.
 The program should output the size in bytes for the following data types: `char`, `int`, `float`, `double`, and `long`.
 Additionally, make an array (any length greater than 1) of each of those types and print the sizes (in bytes).
 Explain the outputs.

+# Task 11
+## Fibonacci sequence
+Write a C program that uses recursion to generate the first N terms of the Fibonacci sequence, where N is a positive integer input by the user.
+The program should prompt the user to enter the value of N, then print the first N terms of the Fibonacci sequence (remember that the Fibonacci Sequence is `F(n) = F(n-1) + F(n-2)`).